Yolinux.com

 stores, though.
 To use a DBM database see dbmmanage or htdbm.

-htpasswd encrypts passwords using either bcrypt, a version of MD5 modi-
+htpasswd hashes passwords using either bcrypt, a version of MD5 modi-

 by htpasswd may contain a mixture of different encoding types of pass-

-words; some user records may have bcrypt or MD5-encrypted passwords
+words; some user records may have bcrypt or MD5-hashed passwords while

-while others in the same file may have passwords encrypted with
+others in the same file may have passwords hashed with crypt().

 This manual page only lists the command line arguments.
 For details of